solidnate/PowerRelatedList/README.md

 Use the component in AppBuilder for more info

+Handles all server-side errors.

+## LightningHistory

+No inputs--just shows the field name, before, after, timestamp, and who changed it as a table.

+Respects field visibility

+Implement side-scrolling if used in a column too narrow for the table to display (like record detail sidebar)

 ## Subcomponents for your hackery

 * LightingDataTable: pass it an array of variables, and you'll get a styled, sortable datatable

 * LightningFields: add quick-edit fields to anything with just attributes

+* LightningErrorHandlerPRL and its related event, handleCallbackError

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"